 Some 78% of landlords have discovered a pet living on their property that their tenants did not tell them about, a new study by CIA Landlord has found.

-Pets of all types are permitted by just 18% of landlords, while it is often the case that tenants will be charged extra if they insist on moving their pets in with them.
+Pets of all types are permitted by just 18% of landlords, while tenants will often be charged extra if they insist on moving their pets in with them.

-“It’s important that you fully considered all aspects before deciding on what is best for you
+“It’s important that you fully consider all aspects before deciding what is best for you and your property.”